Sections, Groups, and Committees

 Recruiting Section

-The Recruiting Section is for NALP members who have an interest in or are responsible for law school outreach, summer programs, lateral hiring, and lawyer recruiting.
+The Recruiting Section is for NALP members who have an interest in or are responsible for law school outreach, summer programs, and entry-level lawyer recruiting.

 Small and Solo Career Services Office Section